liberapay/liberapay.com/README.md

 ### Processing personal data

-When writing code that handles personal information keep in mind the principles enshrined in the [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation).
+When writing code that handles personal information, keep in mind the principles enshrined in the [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation).

 ### Deploying the app